Demente (song): Music video

 On March 15, the singer confirmed the music video and announced that it was scheduled for release on March 17, 2021.
-On the March 16, Chungha released a music video teaser for the Spanish version of "Demente".
+On the March 16, Chung Ha released a music video teaser for the Spanish version of "Demente".
 It was directed by VISHOP (Vikings League).
-The song’s accompanying music video captures Chungha performing the song in a luxurious hotel lobby in various glamorous outfits.
+The song’s accompanying music video captures Chung Ha performing the song in a luxurious hotel lobby in various glamorous outfits.
 Meanwhile, featured artist Guaynaa appears remotely from halfway across the world.